REVIEW AND ADJUSTMENT OF A SUPPORT ORDER

 7.

-provide you with additional information that could affect your decision to open
+one of the parents will provide you with additional information that could

-a referral to the AGO then delay creating the referral packet for up to 15
+affect your decision to open a referral to the AGO then delay creating the

-NOTE 1: Referral packets and AGO litigation files are
+NOTE 1: Referral packets and AG

-the property of the AGO and will not be used by
+litigation files are the property of the AGO and will not be used by

-NOTE 2: Once a referral has been made to the AGO, all
+NOTE 2: Once a referral has been

-questions related to the pending legal action should be directed to the
+made to the AGO, all questions related to the pending legal action should be

-assigned AAG’s legal secretary.
+directed to the assigned AAG and/or the AAG’s legal secretary.

 8.